bmbsqd/AsyncLock/README.md

 ```

 ## Why? ##
-Lightweight, fast, no tasks involved in the await process
+Lightweight, fast, no tasks involved in the await process, very little overhead, `Interlocked`.

+Internally uses `ConcurrentQueue` to hold waiters, but will bypass structure completely if there's nothing to wait for.